Life at Brown Environmental Leadership Lab: New Orleans & Louisiana Gulf Coast

 Our goal is to get to know the environments we visit through formal study and hands-on activities and experiments.
 We believe strongly in experiential education and learning-by-doing.

 Students should bring warm clothing that can be layered for cool mornings and evenings or breezy boat rides.
 Clothes should be comfortable and students should be prepared to get dirty, especially when visiting wetlands.
 Students should also be prepared to work through light rain by bringing a raincoat.
-See the full packing list.
+A full packing list will be provided on the Accepted Student webpage.

 Our staff lives on site and is available to the students 24 hours a day for support and supervision.